collaboration-planners/naira/README.md

 ## Notifications
 * Subscribe to a stream
 * External app receives events as JSON-encoded notifications while subscribed to an event stream

+## Starting Naira
+To start your new Phoenix application:

+1. Install dependencies with `mix deps.get`
+2. Start Phoenix router with `mix phoenix.start`

+Now you can visit `localhost:4000` from your browser.